nishantjr/nishantjr.github.com/_posts/2011-12-10-yamanote-madness.markdown

 lazy to find the entry.

 Hibiya park was really pretty, autumn liked it.
-Came out from Hibiya park, and reached a nice cyle only road, near the Imperial Palace.
+Came out from Hibiya park, and reached a nice cycle only road, near the Imperial Palace.
 Reached the Marunouchi side of Tokyo station... 'twas being renovated.

 Tokyo station is massive.
 The sign even say 'Tokyo Station City'.
 And they